Pranjita1/project/README.md

-# project
+# google-scholar-profile-scraper

-This file contains a google scholar data based web app
+Scrape profiles of google scholar authors.

+use scrapy crawl googleauthor -o output.csv command to start scraping the data.